Modern Day Folk Medicine

 Bring on the Bulbs

 People have praised garlic for ages for its immune boosting properties.
 Garlic has antibacterial, antiviral, and anti-fungal properties.
 The bulbs are rich in antioxidants that quench free radicals that play a role in Alzheimer's disease, heart disease, cancers, and other conditions.
+The antiviral properties may be helpful in reducing the severity of colds, flu or COVID-19 infections.
 In one study, people who took garlic supplements during cold season caught fewer colds than those who took placebo pills.
 If you do catch a cold, garlic can shorten the duration of it.
 If you do try garlic supplements, be mindful that the one you choose contains the active ingredients contained in real garlic.

 Garlic and Cancer